www.secureletterbox.com. We use cookies on this website for functionality and Google Analytics. If you accept cookies click on YES button.

 A security letter box product that cannot protect the premises and the occupants from real-life risks is nonsense.
 These unsafe products continue to go on sale and pose a great risk to the customers.
 In contrast, installing the appropriate IdealGuard™ secure by design product model will solve the problem.

-The only products that protect against real-life risks while adhering to the principles of risk prevention are the IdealGuard™ family of secure letter and mailbox products
+The only products that protect against real-life risks while adhering to the principles of risk prevention are the IdealGuard™ family of secure products for letterbox and mailbox

 To a large extent, this is achieved by ruling out most hazards at letter plate point rather than focusing on providing protection after there is a developed problem inside the letter box.
 Any volume of liquid is pushed out by the force of gravity and most solid hazards are filtered out too.
 IdealGuard™ product will prevent most real-world accidents, such as when litres of liquid accelerant are poured in and ignited.